phadej/cabal-extras/cabal-docspec/MANUAL.md

 -- prop> sort xs == (sort . sort) (xs :: [Int])
 ```

-Doctest uses a hack to find which variables are free in the the expression,
+Doctest uses a hack to find which variables are free in the the expression.
-cabal-docspec approach is more deterministic, it doesn't try to infer anything.
+cabal-docspec's approach is more deterministic, as it doesn't try to infer anything.

-Also contrary to *Doctest* cabal-docspec doesn't use **polyQuickCheck** trick.
+Also, in contrast to *Doctest*, cabal-docspec doesn't use the **polyQuickCheck** trick.
 Therefore some false properties may pass

 ```haskell